notomer/notomer/README.md

 * Flow: I use Flow for managing my time with the Pomodoro technique to stay focused and avoid distractions.

 * Freeform: I use Freeform for making diagrams because it's easy to use and can export in different formats.
-It's also Apple's own app for drawing diagrams.
+It's Apple's own app for drawing diagrams and graphs.

 ## Free time:
  * Being with friends!